JosephKav/Release-Notifier/README.md

       url: https://AWX_HOSTNAME/api/v2/job_templates/36/github/
       secret: SECRET
 ```
 This program can monitor multiple services.
 Just provide them in the standard yaml list format like above.
-It can also monitor multiple sites (if the same style Slack message(s) and webhook(s) are wanted), send multiple Slack messages and or github style webhooks when a new release is found.
+It can also monitor multiple sites (if the same style Slack message(s) and webhook(s) are wanted), and can send multiple Slack messages and/or github style webhooks when a new release is found.
 Just turn the monitor, webhook and Slack sections into yaml lists.
 Note, if you don't have multiple Slack messages, multiple webhooks or multiple sites/repos under the same service, you don't have to format it as a list.
 This can be seen in the Gitea example above (they don't all need to be lists. e.g. you could have a list of monitors with a single webhook that isn't formatted as a list).

 ##### Services - Monitor
 ```yaml